accordproject/markdown-transform/CONTRIBUTING.md

     git commit -a
   ```

-  Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+  Note: the optional commit `-a` command-line option will automatically "add" and "rm" edited files.

 * Before creating the Pull Request, ensure your branch sits on top of master (as opposed to branch off a branch).
 This ensures the reviewer will need only minimal effort to integrate your work by fast-forwarding master: